Carrie Lam regrets foreign interference in Hong Kong's affairs, says more violence will not solve social issues

 "Under the Basic Law, Hong Kong enjoys a high degree of autonomy in conducting our external affairs.
 But those external affairs are certainly will be of mutual benefits to both parties," Lam said.

-"Any agreements that we have or any particular provisions applied to Hong Kong by the Americans are not exclusively for the benefit of Hong Kong."
+"Any agreements that we have or any particular provisions applied to Hong Kong by the Americans is not exclusively for the benefit of Hong Kong."

 "They are also mutual," the chief executive said, adding that there are close to 1,400 US companies in Hong Kong that enjoy the benefits of positive bilateral relationship between the US and Hong Kong.